diarisdiakite/hello-react-front-end/README.md

 # 📖 [hello-rails-react](#hello-rails-react) <a name="about-project"></a>

-The hello-rails-react application is a fully functional website that allow you to manage your expenses.
-The website was created with Ruby on Rails.
+The hello-rails-react application is a fully functional website that connects the Hello world React application to a Ruby on Rails application.
+The website was created with ReactJs and Ruby on Rails.

+Link to the Ruby on Rails application: https://github.com/diarisdiakite/hello-rails-back-end

 ## 🛠 Built With <a name="built-with"></a>